lctrcl/crwg/README.md

 Surprisingly, Madagascar is Top-3 password (I have no explanation to this).
 Password 'vfhctkm' (Marseille) can also be a male name.
-Password 'fynfyfyfhbde' (Antananarivu) is suprising, but it's more not due popularity of place itself, but due to song "Antananarivu" by russian pop-star Zemfira.
+Password 'fynfyfyfhbde' (Antananarivu) is surprising, but it's more not because of popularity of place itself, but due to song "Antananarivu" by Russian pop-star Zemfira.
-Passwords of 'manchester' and 'barcelona' are also traditionally considered football-related due to overall popularity of MU and Barcelon FC.
+Passwords of 'manchester' and 'barcelona' are also traditionally considered football-related due to overall popularity of MU and Barcelona FC.

 # misc